actlab-genesys/GeneSys/examples/README.md

 This config file specify information used in the tesbench.
 It requires two sets of information.
 The first set is memory addresses which is from *Line10 to Line18*.
 We enter the memory address we computed in the previous section based on instruction to corresponding buffer vaiable.
 If some buffer is not used in the test, *obuf_ptr1_st_offset* for example, enter 0. *last_layer_obuf* need to be set to 1 if the final output is stored on obuf, and 0 if the final output is stgored on vmem.

 The second set is file address to insturction and golden data files from *Line28 to Line 45*.
+All data is located at the *data* folder inside the test folder. *data_location.txt* tells you which data file corresponding to which buffer.
+Always uses the shuffled version of the input and the weight.
 Add an entry with the respective instruction, input, and output files generated from the compiler.
 You could use one of the example entries too for sanity check or as an example.
 Ensure you use absolute paths to avoid errors.
 Ensure valid paths are given for all the file variables as shown in the template even if it is not applicable to your test.
 For example, ADD_ONLY test does not need a bias input, nevertheless, a valid path is given for the variable.

 ### Step 3: Create and Configure AXI Verification IPs
 We need to generate the AXI Verification IPs all the strachpads for running simulation.
 In Vivado, go to *IP Catalog* and look for *AXI Verification* IP.
 Six AXI VIPs need to be created and use the same names as below.
 This might require a Xilinx Vivado License.
 - control_systolic_fpga_vip

 Configure the AXI Verificartion IP for controller as below.
-Name the IP *control_systolic_fpga_vip*
+Name the IP *control_systolic_fpga_vip*.
 <p align="center">
 <img src="https://github.com/actlab-genesys/GeneSys/blob/main/docs/figures/veri_ip_control_1.png" class="center">
 </p>